Which States Have Reciprocal Agreements … and What Does That Mean?

 What is tax reciprocity?

 Tax reciprocity is an agreement between states that lowers the tax burden on employees who commute to work across state lines.
 In tax reciprocity states, employees do not have to file multiple state tax returns.
-If there is a reciprocal agreement between the home state and the work state, the employee is exempt from state and local taxes in their employment state.
+If there is a reciprocal agreement between the home state and the work state, the employee is exempt from state income taxes in their employment state.
+Once the employee files the correct exemption certificate with their employer, they owe no income tax to the work state on those wages and don’t need to file a return there.
+They pay tax only to their home state.

 Let’s say an employee lives in Pennsylvania but works in Virginia.
 Pennsylvania and Virginia have a reciprocal agreement.
-The employee only needs to pay state and local taxes for Pennsylvania, not Virginia.
+The employee only needs to pay state income taxes for Pennsylvania, not Virginia.
 You withhold the taxes for the employee’s home state.

 What about states without reciprocity taxes?